Angelfish

-Angelfish found in the Caribbean are thin and oval-shaped with adults often growing larger than 30cm/1ft.
-This family of fish are easily identified by their long, distinctive dorsal and anal fins with each species exhibiting a distinct and ever-changing palette of colors and patterns on their scales.
+Angelfish found in the Caribbean are thin and oval-shaped with adults often grow larger than 30cm/1ft.
+Angelfish identification is simplified by their long, distinctive dorsal and anal fins.
+Furthermore, each species exhibits a distinct and ever-changing palette of colors and patterns on their scales simplifying designation.

-On closer inspection, you will also notice that each member of the family has a spine, called a preopercle, located at the bottom of their operculum (gill cover) and a slightly rounded and protruding forehead.
-Furthermore they have tiny mouths which are perfect for tugging off algae and coral polyps from off the reef.
+All angelfish have a spine, called a preopercle, on the bottom of their operculum (gill cover).
+Additionally, they also exhibit a slightly rounded and protruding forehead with a tiny mouth which is perfectly suited to tugging off algae and coral polyps from the reef.

-Each species varies in their social behavior with some preferring solitude while others will live in groups typically made up of one male and multiple females, forming a social structure centered around mating.
-These marine angelfish differ significantly from their freshwater relatives with regards to how they reproduce as they do not lay eggs in nests but release them into the ocean where they float and blend into the plankton.
-Sadly this does make them more vulnerable to being eaten by various plankton-feeding animals and this high predation rate means that most of the eggs do not survive long enough to hatch.
+Each species varies in their social behavior with some preferring solitude while others form groups typically consisting of one male and multiple females, forming a social structure centered around mating.
+These marine angelfish differ significantly from their freshwater relatives with regards to how they reproduce.
+Freshwater angelfish will lay eggs in nests.
+Their saltwater cousins release them into the ocean where they float and blend into the plankton.
+Sadly this makes them vulnerable to being eaten by plankton-feeding animals such as krill, copepods and even whale sharks.
+As a result, this high predation rate means that most of the eggs do not survive long enough to hatch.

-Angelfish are named after their unique and distinctive body configuration which, with a bit of imagination, resembles the shape of an angel when viewed from the side.
-The long, flowing fins—specifically the dorsal and anal fins—further enhance this resemblance.
+Angelfish are named after their unique and distinctive body configuration which resembles an angel when viewed from the side.
+The long, flowing fins – specifically the dorsal and anal fins – further enhance this resemblance.
 These fins often stretch wide like the wings of cherubs beings when the angelfish swims or hovers in the water.
 Additionally, their shimmering scales, which can appear in various colorful and iridescent hues, contribute to their celestial and heavenly appearance, reminiscent of the angels often depicted in religious art.
-This angelic look is pronounced even further when they are viewed in their natural underwater habitats, where they gracefully move through the water, similar to an angel sailing through the heavens.
+This angelic resemblance is pronounced further when they’re viewed in their natural underwater habitat, gracefully soaring above the reef.

 BERMUDA BLUE ANGELFISH